vibe-builder/ned_model/README.md

-# NED Model: Neural Efficient Decoder
+# NED Model

 Hey folks, been tinkering with state space models lately after reading that Mamba paper.
-Put together this implementation I'm calling NED (Neural Efficient Decoder).
+Put together this implementation I'm calling NED.
 It's got some solid features like multi-head selective scanning, mixture of experts for scaling, optional hybrid attention, and Triton-optimized kernels.
 Nothing revolutionary, just a practical PyTorch take on efficient sequence modeling.

 ## Features